First Mods: Where to Start

 Backup Camera & Rear Visibility

-The M1 completely blocks the rear window view, you cannot see behind the truck through the cab.
-A backup camera goes from "nice to have" to "essential safety equipment" the moment the M1 is mounted.
+The M1 completely blocks the rear window view.
+You cannot see behind the truck through the cab.
+A backup camera goes from "nice to have" to required safety equipment the moment the M1 is mounted.
 This was a 319-comment community discussion topic.

 Options by complexity